 We lease underground cores from third parties, cores are expensive and we often have to haggle back and forth to try to reduce the cost of the cores that are used as a backup and which we will probably not use more than once a year, for a couple of hours.

-We have three types of support: On the phone, on customer premise (within 12 hours of a call, depending on client’s availability), and last mile Fiber Support.
-We have 100km+ overhead fiber cables, we also have almost double of that distance of underground fiber we leased from third party provider.
+We have three types of support: On the phone, on customer premise (within 12 hours of a call, depending on the client’s availability), and last-mile Fiber Support.
+We have 100km+ overhead fiber cables, we also have almost double of that distance of underground fiber we leased from third-party providers.
 This large network of fibers needs constant maintenance almost on a daily basis.
 Our Fibre support teams are equipped with multiple expensive fiber splicing machines and OTDRs, to help them fix problems as soon as possible.
-This team is also in charge of last mile connectivity from our POPs to Home users.
-Since we are a FTTH (Fiber to the Home) service provider, we need to install fairly expensive Media Convertor at each customer premise to provide service.
+This team is also in charge of last-mile connectivity from our POPs to Home users.
+Since we are a FTTH (Fiber to the Home) service provider, we need to install a fairly expensive Media Convertor at each customer premise to provide service.

 What can go wrong?

 You can do everything by the book and make sure not to spare any expenses so that you can squeeze out that extra bit of latency issues and things can still go horribly wrong.
 For instance, as a developing country, our government and their respective bodies are always working on tweaking regulations to best benefit the users.
-But most of this decisions doesn’t take into account how it affects ISP businesses.
-Long running businesses can absorb some of the cost of regulation changes but ISPs who are just starting out or hoping to start a business can get easily discouraged.
-So in the long term, you have less competition on an already difficult sector.
+But most of these decisions don’t take into account how it affects ISP businesses.
+Long-running businesses can absorb some of the cost of regulation changes but ISPs who are just starting out or hoping to start a business can get easily discouraged.
+So in the long term, you have less competition in an already difficult sector.